nnsay/sourcedefender-tutorial/README.md

 - [pyarmor(commercial)](https://pypi.org/project/pyarmor/): A tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
 - [PyObfuscator](https://github.com/mauricelambert/PyObfuscator/): This module obfuscates python code.
 - [pyconcrete](https://github.com/Falldog/pyconcrete): Protect your python script, encrypt it as .pye and decrypt when import it
+- [pyinstaller](https://pyinstaller.org/en/stable/): PyInstaller bundles a Python application and all its dependencies into a single package.
+The user can run the packaged app without installing a Python interpreter or any modules.
+PyInstaller supports Python 3.8 and newer, and correctly bundles many major Python packages such as numpy, matplotlib, PyQt, wxPython, and others.

 # 2. 运行和验证